PaulleDemon/PeckSpace-support/README.md

 # Peck-woods-web
-Support, bug, issues for peckwoods
+This repository is created to provide support and create issues for peckwoods

-report bugs, request features, ask for help here.
+Report bugs, request features, ask for help here.

-#### If you are new to reporting bugs please read the below carefully.
+### If you are new to reporting bugs please read the below carefully.

 * click on issues tab on this page then click on new Issue buttton and follow the below steps